List of Alcatraz escape attempts

-Alcatraz Island in San Francisco Bay was the site of Alcatraz Federal Penitentiary between 1934 and 1963.
-There were a total of 14 escape attempts from the prison made by 34 prisoners during this time.
-Two men tried twice, making for a total of 36 individual escape attempts; fifteen were caught, eight gave up, seven were shot and killed, one was confirmed to have drowned and five are listed as "missing and presumed drowned".
+During its operation as a federal penitentiary from 1934 to 1963, there were a total of 14 escape attempts made by 34 prisoners, to escape Alcatraz Island in San Francisco Bay.
+Two men tried twice, making for a total of 36 individual escape attempts; fifteen were caught, eight gave up, six were shot and killed, four were confirmed to have drowned, and five were unaccounted for, though presumed to have drowned.
 Faced with high maintenance costs and a poor reputation, Alcatraz closed on March 21, 1963.

-Most notable were the violent attempt of May 1946 called the "Battle of Alcatraz" and the possibly successful June 1962 attempt by Frank Morris, John Anglin, and Clarence Anglin, which was marked by careful planning and execution.
+Most notable were the violent "Battle of Alcatraz" in May 1946 and the famous June 1962 escape by Frank Morris, John and Clarence Anglin, which was marked by careful planning and execution.

 Physical obstacles

+According to the prison's correctional officers, once a convict arrived on the Alcatraz wharf, his first thoughts were on how to leave.
 It had seemed impossible to escape from Alcatraz by swimming.
 The seasonal water temperature in the San Francisco Bay is about 53 °F (12 °C) in December and the current can exceed 6 knots.
 Citing these facts, as well as occasional visits from great white sharks and razor-sharp rocks, prison officers had discouraged most escape attempts.

 Attempted escapes

 April 27, 1936

-The first attempt to escape the prison was made on April 27, 1936, by Joseph Bowers (Prisoner AZ210), who was assigned the duty of burning trash at the incinerator.
-He was working burning garbage at the island's incinerator during duty hours when he suddenly ran and began scaling a chain link fence at the edge of the island in an apparent attempt to make for the shore.
-When he was caught in this act and refused orders of the correctional officer located at the West Road guard tower to come down, he was shot.
-He was seriously injured in the fall from over 15 m (50 ft) and consequently died.
+On April 27, 1936, Joseph Bowers (Prisoner AZ210), who was assigned the duty of burning trash at the incinerator, was working burning garbage at the island's incinerator during duty hours when he suddenly ran and began scaling a chain link fence at the edge of the island in an apparent attempt to make for the shore.
+When Bowers refused orders of correctional officer E.F.
+Chandler located at the West Road guard tower to stop, Chandler fatally shot Bowers who fell from over 15 m (50 ft).

 The incident termed Bowers' "Desperate Escape" was variously deemed by inmates to have been an actual escape attempt, a deliberate suicide (Bowers had made multiple suicide attempts, and was deemed by some prisoners to be criminally insane), an attempt to climb up to grab garbage wedged in the chain link fence (Bowers was assigned to the garbage incinerator detail), or an attempt to climb the fence to feed a seagull.
-However, regardless of Bowers' initial motive, it is indisputable that Bowers ignored the guards' forceful signals to halt and he kept climbing even after the guards began firing, such that he fell on the outside of the fence.
+However, regardless of Bowers' initial motive, it is indisputable that Bowers ignored Chandler's forceful signals to halt and he kept climbing even after the guards began firing, such that he fell on the outside of the fence.